audrey-tan/cepr_boarddocs/NOTES.md

 5. `clean_boarddocs_websites.ipynb` to clean the results from scrapping the BoardDocs websites and output the final csv.

 The final csv is at `release/deliverable_1.csv`.

+# Jan 5
+See `deliverable2/working_notes.md`.

+# Jan 15
+Email from Tom:

+> Jay:  Can you send tabulation of sites by state?
+If there are states that we are missing, I can investigate a few large school board websites in those states to see if there is another vendor used in those states (other than boarddocs and simbli.)

+I will proceed to find the number of boarddocs for each state, and compare it to number of schools from NCES for each state.

+This work is at `misc/compare_number_schools.ipynb`.

+I will do one more improvement to deliverable 2 by matching through unique postal codes.